sumduncan06/Spring-Boot-Application-with-React-UI/README.md

 ## How to Build and Run this Application

-### 1. Download the React UI, SpringBootProject, and K8s folders.
+### 1. Clone the Repository.

+Use the command `git clone https://github.com/sumduncan06/spring-boot-application-with-react-ui` to clone the repo. cd into `spring-boot-application-with-react-ui` and make sure you see the following folders:

+- SpringBootProject
+- K8s
+- reactui
+- screenshots

 These folders should contain:

 - (K8s) 4 Yaml Files
 - (REACT UI) APP.js along with nginx files, and json files
 - (SPRING BOOT PROJECT) gradle and java files located in src
+- (screenshots) screenshots of the reactui

 ### 2. Build the Spring Boot Container
 Open terminal and navigate to the "springbootproject" folder.

-Now build a container image using the following command: ```docker build -t <your-user-dockerhub-name>/spring-backend:1.0.0 .```
+Now build a container image using the following command: ```docker build -t <your-dockerhub-username>/spring-backend:1.0.0 .```

 Hit enter and let the image build.

 Now, push the image to dockerhub using the following command: `docker push <your-dockerhub-username>/spring-backend:1.0.0`

 Next, build the project.
 Run `./gradlew clean build`

-You have now successfully built your spring boot container.

 ### 3. Build the REACT UI container